Welcome to today's edition of the Rush 24-7 podcast.

 How many more changes are there going to be?

-Ben Smith Politico notes that the no label group has stolen its icon design from a graphic artist named Thomas Porotsky.
+Ben Smith, Politico, notes that the no-label group has stolen its icon design from a graphic artist named Thomas Porotsky.

-Very unhappy graphic artist for good reason.
+Sorry, Porostaki, a very unhappy graphic artist for good reason.

 No labels short on Republicans.

-I mean, theirs is leaning forward, seeking to fill what the American people regularly tell polsters is the vital center, a non-ideological space where the commitment is to getting things done and its speakers who ranged from Republican moderates like ex-Virginia Representative Tom Davis to liberal Democrats like New York Senator Kirsten Gillibrand sang the praises of cooperation and compromise.
+I mean, theirs is leaning forward, seeking to fill what the American people regularly tell pollsters is the vital center, a non-ideological space where the commitment is to getting things done.

 No other senior elected Republican officials were in attendance, though a range of Democrats were present, some of them seeming a bit mystified by the bipartisan cast of the event.

-What do you got Republicans here?
+What do you got, Republicans here?

-What do you're mystified by the bipartisan cast, and yet they're setting themselves up with no labels, not left, not right, forward.
+They're mystified by the bipartisan cast, and yet they're setting themselves up with no labels.

-The uh the effort at nonpartisanship was, however, earnest.
+The effort at nonpartisanship was, however, earnest.

 These are the stolen icons and logos from a graphic artist.

-These are the stolen icons and uh and locos.
+These are the stolen icons and locos.

 They are the smartest in the room.

-We're the ones who really have the finger on the pulse of the American people.
+These no-label people, we're the ones who really have the finger on the pulse of the American people.

 American people want compromise.